Stephanie-Burns/PHOMOD/docs/context_menu_and_you.md

 #### **Context menu doesn't appear?**
 - Ensure the widget is correctly bound to the context menu.
-- Debug logs can be enabled by configuring `FOMODLogger` to `DEBUG` level.
+- Debug logs can be enabled by configuring `PHOMODLogger` to `DEBUG` level.

 ---